Sergio Romero: 2011–12 season

 On 22 August 2011, Romero was signed for €2.1 million on a 4-year contract by Sampdoria, which had been relegated the previous season to Serie B. Upon joining the club, Romero said his aim is to help the club reach promotion to Serie A.

 Romero made his debut four days later at home against Padova in the opening match of the season, in a 2–2 draw.
 Despite being a first team regular, Romero missed several matches by the first half of the season due to international commitment as well as injury and suspension.
 Romero managed to regain his first choice goalkeeper role until he suffered injuries around April.
-The season ended with Sampdoria in sixth place, and after victories over Sassuolo and Varese 1910 in the playoffs, which he played once, due to his own international commitment, they earned promotion to Serie A. In his first season at Sampdoria, Romero finished his first season, making 30 appearances in all competitions.
+The season ended with Sampdoria in sixth place, and after victories over Sassuolo and Varese in the playoffs, which he played once, due to his own international commitment, and they earned promotion to Serie A. In his first season at Sampdoria, Romero finished his first season, making 30 appearances in all competitions.

 2012–13 season

 In his second season at Sampdoria, Romero continued to remain a first choice goalkeeper this season following the injury of second choice goalkeeper, Angelo da Costa Júnior.
-Romero then made his Serie A debut, in the opening match of the season, where he kept a clean sheet, in a 1–0 win over A.C.
-Milan.
+Romero then made his Serie A debut, in the opening match of the season, where he kept a clean sheet, in a 1–0 win over Milan.
 However, in a match against Parma on 21 October 2012, Romero was sent-off in the 34th minute for conceding a penalty, in a 1–2 loss.
 At the end of the 2012–13 season, Romero went on to make 33 appearances in all competitions despite appearing on the substitute for the last three remaining league matches amid to rumors of leaving the club.
 However, this was denied by Romero, who stated that he is committed to stay at the club.